The Environment page on the Advanced Site Settings dialog allows user to configure WinSCP adaptation for particular

 Use UTF-8 encoding for filenames to configure if WinSCP should use UTF-8 (Unicode) encoding for filenames in communication with the server.

 With default Auto value, WinSCP will try to autodetect if the server supports UTF-8.
-With SFTP protocol this means that UTF-8 is used for protocol version 4 and newer; for older versions, UTF-8 is used unless the server is known not to support UTF-81) (latest release) or it sends strings not encoded with UTF-8.
+With SFTP protocol this means that UTF-8 is used for protocol version 4 and newer; for older versions, UTF-8 is used unless the server is known not to support UTF-81) or it sends strings not encoded with UTF-8.
 With FTP protocol this means that UTF-8 will be used when the server announces support for it.
 With SCP protocol this means that UTF-8 will be used when a

 Set the option to On to force usage of UTF-8 (useful for servers using UTF-8 natively).
-Set the option to Off to unconditionally disable usage of UTF-8 (for SFTP servers that does not use UTF-8).
+Set the option to Off to unconditionally disable usage of UTF-8 (for servers that does not use UTF-8).

 The Timezone offset allows user to configure timezone difference of the server.